sirnfs/OptionSuite/README.md

 # Getting Started
 *The library has been tested with Python 3.0+*

-To get started, you first need some historical data for the backtests.
+To get started, you need a Python environment with pandas installed.
+You'll also need some historical data for the backtests.

 ## Getting the Data